 Clutter Quick Tip #2.
 Focus on What is Out

-Visual clutter can give a really bad first impression to an otherwise great and comfortable room.
-Even if it is supposed to be “out” it can still give an appearance of messy.
+Visual clutter can give a really bad first impression of an otherwise great and comfortable room.
+Even if it is supposed to be “out,” it can still give an appearance of messy.
 What is the quick fix to this dilemma?
-Create a landing spot for the things you would rather have out so it is easier for you and your family to use them.
+Create a landing spot for the things you would rather have out, so it is easier for you and your family to use them.

 A few ideas are: